CppbetterC/Rider-Behavior/README.txt

 # Step5, use the Preprocess/BulidTrainData.py to generate the FNN　training data
 # Step6, use the Preprocess/BulidTestData.py to generate the data for Testing the final model
 # Step7, use Main4.py to predict the label by fnn

+# Method 3
+# Step1, use the Preprocess/SplitExcel.py to remove the unreasonable data and get partial excel data
+# Step2, use the Preprocess/Build264Data.py to generate the 264 dimension data
+# Step3, use the Preprocess/BulidTrainData.py to generate the FNN　training data
+# Step4, use Main2.py to predict the label by fnn + DNN(Keras)